ucu-computer-science/MedButton/firmware/README.md

 - LoRa code
 - other

+Warning: Module can't be debugged for first launch after connection.
+Problem is that host trying to aquire device before powering it up.
+So you need just restart debug after failure.

 ## What is needed to start
 - With ModusShell go to `firmware/MedButton/` and call `make getlibs`
 - Open project in VSCode by calling `code MedButton_First.code-workspace` inside `/firmware/MedButton` with ModusShell (or cygwin)